recent posts

 3. Optimize Queries

-Write efficient queries to avoid unnecessary operations.
-Use tools like EXPLAIN to analyze query performance.
+Avoid inefficient queries that slow down database operations.
+Use tools like EXPLAIN to analyze query execution.

 EXPLAIN SELECT * FROM users WHERE email='example@example.com';

-Schedule regular backups and test restore processes to ensure data recovery in case of failure.
+Always schedule backups and test restore processes to prevent data loss.

 pg_dump -U username -d database_name -f backup.sql